brenthompson2/JUCE-Summer-Project/README.md

 	2) It involves using Microsoft Visual Studio, which is software that I need to start getting acquanted with.
 		- So does JUCE
 	3) There is an in depth tutorial for the method online at http://www.martin-finke.de/blog/articles/audio-plugins-001-introduction/
-		- JUCE has a lot more than just 1 tutorial
+		- JUCE has significantly larger user base and way more tutorials/documentation

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------